Jury Duty (film): Critical reception

 At review aggregation site Rotten Tomatoes, the film received an approval rating of 0%, based on 14 reviews with an average score of 2.9/10, as of November 25, 2023.

 Critic Leonard Maltin gave it a "BOMB" rating in his book Movie and Video Guide, but suggested even that rating "may be too high".
 Critic Roger Ebert said, on At the Movies, that Pauly Shore was the "cinematic equivalent of long fingernails, drawn very slowly and quite loudly over a gigantic blackboard" and noted that although his co-host, Gene Siskel, disliked Chris Farley, he would "rather attend a dusk-to-dawn Chris Farley film festival than sit through any 5 minutes of Jury Duty".
 Siskel agreed, referring to Shore as "aggravating".
 Ebert estimated that Shore's "appeal must be limited to people whose self-esteem and social skills are so damaged that they find humor, or at least relief, in at last encountering a movie character less successful than themselves".

-Pauly Shore "won" a Golden Raspberry Award for Worst Actor.
+Pauly Shore "won" a Golden Raspberry Award for Worst Actor at the 16th Golden Raspberry Awards.
 The film itself was nominated for Most Painfully Unfunny Comedy at the 1995 Stinkers Bad Movie Awards but lost to Ace Ventura: When Nature Calls.